How To Make Six Figures a Year Blogging – PART TWO

 When you write about what you know or what you want to know, you will never have trouble creating content, especially if you’re also learning and evolving (more on evolution coming) along the way.

 If you have the foundation of what you do know (and let’s be real – we all know SOMETHING), you can continue to fuel your blog with new and exciting pieces.
 But remember this – you gotta like what you are sharing and it must be relatable to not only you but your community that reads it.
 If not, your goals, content, and blog will fall flat and you (and your readers) will be bored to tears.

 Business Savvy & Professionalism

-This experience not only lead me to creating a marketable blog, but also prepared me for the world of business.
+This experience not only lead me to create a marketable blog but also prepared me for the world of business.
 I knew that raising the bar and taking this path seriously would lead to a loyal audience and possible work.
 And I loved doing it.
 I still do.

 The good news is that you don’t need past business experience to have a successful blog.
 You just have to love the content and work (you may be noticing a theme here).
 If your only goal is to make money, you likely won’t.
 If you think you can speed up the process or cut corners, you will fail (see more on that below).

 Instead, you have to absolutely adore it.
 If you are currently blogging and have lost passion for the niche or topics you cover, it’s okay to change directions.
 Stick to what you love.
 The biggest challenge with long-term success in any venture is commitment and consistency, so jumping all over the place likely results in burnout, lack of motivation, and missed goals.

 No Cut Corners & Learning Patience